JacobHack/CS-299-Project/README.md

 Potential Prototype Ideas:

 1. We implement an additonal key on the keyboard that allows users to select a color for their messages similar to how there is a button to add emojis to messages.
+The key would be labled tone and would have a variety of color options for the user to choose from.
+The colors would correspond with various tones such as sarcasm, anger, etc. This would allow the user to select the tone color before they send the message.
+They would also have the option to not select a color and leave it as default.
 2. We have the option for color on a message appear when you hold down the send button and then you will be given a list color similar to how the effects on messages currently work on iphone.
+This would again be a list of colors called tones.
+Each of them would correspond with various tones such as sarcasm, anger, etc. This would allow the user to select the tone color before they send the message.
+They would also have the option to not select a color and leave it as default.
 3. We add a tone button when you press and hold to react to a message.
-This would allow users to select a color after they have sent the message.
+This would prompt the user with a button under translate called tone and would give the user a list of color options that correspond with various tones such as sarcasm, anger, etc. This would allow the user to select the tone color after they send the message.
+They would also have the option to not select a color and leave it as default.
+4. A option next to the digital touch button above the keyboard.
+This would take your already typed out message and display it in different colors based on what the program wants to suggest to you.
+On the right sider there would be a list of color options based on how likely it thinks your message fits the tone.
+The colors would correspond with various tones such as sarcasm, anger, etc. This would allow the user to select the tone color before they send the message.
+They would also have the option to not select a color and leave it as default.

 Additional Ideas: